vegaprotocol/specs/specs/0026-auctions.md

 All auctions have a `min_auction_length`, which defines the minimum `call period` for an auction.

-Any auction that would be less than `min_auction_length` seconds should not be started (e.g. if the market is nearing the end of its open period / active trading).
+Any auction that would be less than `min_auction_length` seconds (network parameter) should not be started (e.g. if the market is nearing the end of its open period / active trading).
+This is to prevent auction calls that are too short given the network latency/granularity, so should be some multiple of the worst case expected block time at some confidence level, which is best maintained by governance voting (hence being a network parameter).

 ## Opening auctions (at creation of the market)